How To Connect Rain Barrels – DIY Guide for Homeowners

 Elbow Rain Barrel Diverter with Mesh Screen- Best Home Gear

-NOTE: Elbow diverters by design “terminate” the downspout where they are installed.
-There is no overflow option to ground level.
+NOTE: Elbow diverters, by design, “terminate” the downspout where they are installed.
+There is no overflow option at ground level.

 Check out this How to Install A Rain Barrel (Video): Using “Elbow” Diverter.